bengfarrell/rgf-blog/content/blog/2009-05-22-eno-river-hike.md

 ![picture-032forblog](http://s3.amazonaws.com/thegourmez-wpmedia/2009/05/picture-032forblog-200x300.jpg "picture-032forblog")

 I enjoyed getting out for a hike, something I have not done often enough since leaving Santa Cruz, and will definitely go back to the Eno River.
 Does anybody have a favorite hike at Eno River National Park or just any cool spots that I must see?

-For more pictures from our hike, head to my photo [website](http://www.yellow5labs.com/photos/index.php?path=./Adventures/Eno%20River).